-Every Column or Table has two quality thresholds, expressed as a percentage as follows:
+Every Column or Table has two quality thresholds, expressed as a percentage.
+The Low Validation Threshold and High Validation Threshold columns are added to your table by default.

 Lower Threshold

 The lower threshold determines whether the quality of the data is acceptable.